Jan Smuts: The Boer War

-To end the conflict, Smuts sought to take a major target, the copper-mining town of Okiep in the present-day Northern Cape Province (April–May 1902).
-With a full assault impossible, Smuts packed a train full of explosives, and tried to push it downhill, into the town, in order to bring the enemy garrison to its knees.
-Although this failed, Smuts had proved his point: that he would stop at nothing to defeat his enemies.
-Norman Kemp Smith wrote that General Smuts read from Immanuel Kant's Critique of Pure Reason on the evening before the raid.
-Smith contended that this showed how Kant's critique can be a solace and a refuge, as well as a means to sharpen the wit.
-Combined with the British failure to pacify the Transvaal, Smuts' success left the United Kingdom with no choice but to offer a ceasefire and a peace conference, to be held at Vereeniging.
+Smuts' forces penetrated the Cape Colony extent that some elements came within sight of Table Mountain.
+To draw out British forces, Smuts sought to take a major target, the copper-mining town of Okiep in the present-day Northern Cape Province (April–May 1902), which he laid under siege.
+Events in the Transvaal overtook the siege before it was resolved: in late April a dispatch from Lord Kitchener reached Smuts, inviting him to the peace conference at Veeringen.
+Smuts agreed a truce and with the garrison and departed to attend the peace negotiations.
+In his absence Manie Maritz attempted to break the truce take the town with a train packed full of explosives.
+This effort failed when the train derailed outside of the town and its deadly cargo burnt off harmlessly.

-Before the conference, Smuts met Lord Kitchener at Kroonstad station, where they discussed the proposed terms of surrender.
+Before the conference, Smuts met Lord Kitchener at Kroonstad railway station, where they discussed the proposed terms of surrender.
 Smuts then took a leading role in the negotiations between the representatives from all of the commandos from the Orange Free State and the South African Republic (15–31 May 1902).
 Although he admitted that, from a purely military perspective, the war could continue, he stressed the importance of not sacrificing the Afrikaner people for that independence.
 He was very conscious that "more than 20,000 women and children have already died in the concentration camps of the enemy".
 He felt it would have been a crime to continue the war without the assurance of help from elsewhere and declared, "Comrades, we decided to stand to the bitter end.
 Let us now, like men, admit that that end has come for us, come in a more bitter shape than we ever thought."
 His opinions were representative of the conference, which then voted by 54 to 6 in favour of peace.
 Representatives of the Governments met Lord Kitchener and at five minutes past eleven on 31 May 1902, the Acting State President of the South African Republic, Schalk Willem Burger signed the Treaty of Vereeniging, followed by the members of his government, Acting State President of the Orange Free State, Christiaan De Wet, and the members of his government.